Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Moderator:** TBD

 **Abstract:**
-Discussion will settle on essential metrics to unify the community, ensuring shared measurement of success.
-Participants will also determine the reporting methods needed to demonstrate progress and provide evidence to funders and policymakers.
+- How does success looks like?
+- Can we settle on a limited set of essential metrics that will unify the community of actors on shared objectives
+- What is needed to measure those metrics
+- What kind of reporting will be needed to provide evidence back to funding sources for incentive programs, etc.

 ---